WordPress and Wix are two of the most popular website building tools out there.

 - Minimal: Free, but very limited and comes with disturbing footer ads.

 - Recommended: $216 first year + 20$ to $70 every consecutive year.

 For me, personally, WordPress and Wix come down to the following:

-- WordPress: More flexible, 100% free software (has the domain and hosting costs), huge support and developers community.
+- WordPress: More flexible, 100% free software (the domain and hosting costs are added), huge support and developers community.

 - Wix: Drag and drop website builder with higher cost and less flexibility.